18 Things to Avoid After a Hair Transplant Procedure

-At Advanced Clinics in Oklahoma City, OK, we are proud to offer hair restoration because we believe people of every age should be proud of their head of hair.
+At Advanced Clinics in Oklahoma City, OK, we are proud to offer hair transplant because we believe people of every age should be proud of their head of hair.
 However, it’s essential that you know what to avoid once you come home from treatment.
 Read on to discover everything you need to know about proper post-treatment care.

-18 Things to Avoid After Hair Restoration
+18 Things to Avoid After Hair Transplant Procedure

 Sometimes, hair restoration is performed under strong sedation.
 If you have been given a sedative, do not drive for the next 24 hours.
 Make sure you have someone to drive you to and from your appointment.